What is the Regulatory Return and who has been asked to complete it?

 The Regulatory Return is a way for us to assess risk across the Bar and levels of compliance with our rules.
 It is an exercise we last undertook in 2015-16, when it was known as the “Supervision Return”.

-In the Return, we have asked a range of questions including views on the risks that the profession faces, information about the processes and controls in key areas of practice, and some questions on specific topics that are currently a priority in our strategic plan, such as dealing with allegations of harassment.
+In the Return, we asked a range of questions including views on the risks that the profession faces, information about the processes and controls in key areas of practice, and some questions on specific topics that are currently a priority in our strategic plan, such as dealing with allegations of harassment.

-This is an opportunity for those selected to explain how effectively potential risks are being managed, how they ensure compliance with the BSB Handbook, and how high standards of practice are maintained.
+This was an opportunity for those selected to explain how effectively potential risks are being managed, how they ensure compliance with the BSB Handbook, and how high standards of practice are maintained.
 The Return enables us to target our resources at those chambers, entities, individuals or areas that would benefit from supervisory attention.
 Those managing risk effectively can expect a low level of supervision.